Gaspard-Bruno/polyglot-file-sync/README.md

   - Path to the translation file **from the project root**
 - `projectId` (*required*)
   - Your polyglot project ID
+- `defaultLanguage` (*defaults to first language in Polyglot API*)
+  - The language your default translations should be applied to
 - `targetBranch` (*defaults to `master`*)
   - Target branch, for usage with hooks.
 Ensures only changes made to this branch are synced with Polyglot API
 ## License